 I mean, c’mon…What celebration would be complete without cake?
 There just has to be cake!
 And this isn’t just any cake.
 It is totally and utterly delicious cake.

-Tender, moist and nutty walnut sponge sandwiched together with a delicious maple infused frosting.
+Tender, moist and nutty walnut sweet potato sponge sandwiched together with a delicious maple infused frosting.
 Just look at it!
 I had to exercise some extreme willpower to restrict myself to just a couple of slices!

-As scrumptiously delicious as it is, this Maple Walnut Cake is actually full of good and wholesome ingredients.
+As scrumptiously delicious as it is, this Maple Walnut Vegan Sweet Potato Cake is actually full of good and wholesome ingredients.
 It is made with healthy, wholegrain spelt flour and it is dairy free, egg free and completely oil free.
 It also has a secret vegetable ingredient which replaces the need for any oil and provides the most amazing moist and tender crumb.

 This secret ingredient is pureed sweet potato.
 It might sound odd to add sweet potato to a cake but I promise you that it works extremely well in this recipe.
 The flavour compliments the maple and walnut flavours perfectly and no-one will ever know it is there unless you choose to tell them.
 It’s also a great way to use up any leftovers you might have from other things!

-This Maple Walnut Cake looks far more impressive than the effort it takes to make and is perfect as a celebration cake or just as a decadent treat.
+This Maple Walnut Vegan Sweet Potato Cake looks far more impressive than the effort it takes to make and is perfect as a celebration cake or just as a decadent treat.
 We all need those every so often and no-one will ever guess that it is actually full of healthy ingredients or that it is dairy, egg and oil free.
 I can hardly believe it myself and I created it!

-The Maple Walnut Cake recipe makes a two layer cake but if you want to make a smaller version then just halve the recipe and make a single layer or cook it in a loaf pan.
+This recipe makes a two layer cake but if you want to make a smaller version then just halve the recipe and make a single layer or cook it in a loaf pan.
 Directions are given below.